florentpoujol/Daneel/readme.md

 ## Dynamic getters and setters

-Getters and setters functions (functions that begins by Get or Set) may be used on gameOject and components as if they were variables :
+Getters and setters functions (functions that begins by Get or Set) may be used on gameOjects and components as if they were variables :

-    self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name"))
-    -- this line above may be written as below : self.gameObject.modelRenderer.model = "model name"
+    self.gameObject.modelRenderer.model = "model name"
+    -- is a shortcut for :
+    self.gameObject:GetComponent("ModelRenderer"):SetModel(CraftStudio.FindAsset("model name", "Model"))

 ## Debugging